 - Philip Bacon Galleries, Fortitude Valley

-This morning we depart Lamington National Park and journey north to Brisbane’s city centre.
-After time at leisure for lunch, we visit St Stephen’s Catholic Cathedral which features paintings by celebrated artist, Lawrence Daws and outstanding examples of 19th-century stained glass.
+This morning we depart Lamington National Park and journey north to Brisbane, stopping on the way to enjoy a light lunch at Sarabah Estate, a family owned vineyard situated within the Granite Belt.
+On arrival in Brisbane we visit St Stephen’s Catholic Cathedral which features paintings by celebrated artist, Lawrence Daws and outstanding examples of 19th-century stained glass.

 When not leading tours for ASA, David Henderson is a full-time artist.
 David’s response to the Queensland landscape has been informed by a multiplicity of contexts.
 An outback childhood, studies in architecture, and training at London’s Royal Academy, have all left their mark on his painting.
 And while Queensland-born, like Jeffrey Smart and Justin O’Brien, he has spent much of his life in Italy.
 Whether painting local views, monumental urban spaces or the human figure, David’s approach can broadly be described as classical: a synthesis of light and geometry.
 We shall view a number of his most recent works in his studio where he will present a brief overview of his development and working methods.

 We end the day with a visit to Philip Bacon Galleries, one of Australia’s leading private galleries which is renowned for exhibiting many of the country’s most collectable, twentieth century and contemporary artists.
 (Overnight Brisbane) BL

 Day 6: Sunday 21 August, Brisbane – Murwillumbah – Gold Coast – Brisbane

 - Tweed Regional Gallery & Margaret Olley Art Centre (MOAC), Murwillumbah